TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_boot.md

 \note Change DEVICE_TYPE to HS in ${SDK_INSTALL_PATH}/devconfig/devconfig.mak and then generate Linux Appimage for HS-SE device.

 - This tool generates a Linux Appimage by taking the Linux binaries (ATF, OPTEE, SPL) as input and generates a Linux appimage containing the input Linux binaries.
+\cond SOC_AM62X || SOC_AM62AX
+- In the fastboot mode, A53 SPL is replaced by the Linux kernel so that Linux can boot up directly.
+For more information on obtaining Kernel and DTB, refer to Processor-SDK-Linux.
+\endcond
 - The input file location can be mentioned in the `config.mak` file located at {SDK_INSTALL_PATH}/tools/boot/linuxAppimageGen/board/@VAR_BOARD_NAME_LOWER
     - `PSDK_LINUX_PREBUILT_IMAGES=$(PSDK_LINUX_PATH)/board-support/prebuilt-images`
 \cond SOC_AM64X